Jagathveerendra/Speaker-Recognition/README.md

 Feed the model with testing data sets and find out which speakers from training data sets are matching with testing data sets respectively.

 ### Results
-Accuracy for model is 100 % for both mfccs and lpcs on 8 speakers data set.
+Accuracy for model is 100 % for both mfccs and lpcs on CSTR VCTK Corpus data set.
 ### Note
 Model show errors for a audio signal containing a silent part.
 ### References